keithmburu/courses/theory/theory_final.md

 **Your top five choices, and any group members, should be submitted to Canvas by the deadline.**

+## Grading:

+A: A polished presentation that provides sufficient detail and background of the topic being presented, including the relevant citations to relevant work.
+Provides context to the problem and why it is interesting and/or important.
+Uses and explains formulas where appropriate without attempting to obfuscate.

+B: Good presentation with some rough edges.
+May have some grammatical and/or spelling errors.
+Generally good coverage of topic but lacks detail and/or context.

+C: Presentation which attempts to address the topic, but may have mistakes and/or may be missing key details.
+Is either too short or unfinished due to lack of time.
+Has mistakes that show lack of basic understanding of the topic.

+D: Clearly rushed presentation with little detail or lazy presenntation.

 PRIMES is in P. http://annals.math.princeton.edu/2004/160-2/p12

 Solving SQL Constraints by Incremental Translation to SAT https://link.springer.com/chapter/10.1007/978-3-540-69052-8_70